cloudflare/cloudflare-docs/content/api-shield/security/sequence-mitigation/_index.md

 Sequence Mitigation de-duplicated the two requests to `GET /api/v1/accounts/{account_id}/balance` and stored them as a single request.

-### Time Limitations
+### Time limitations

-Sequence Mitigation rules have a lookback period of ten minutes.
-If you create a rule that one path must be requested before another path and more than ten minutes elapses between a user requesting each path, the rule will not match.
+Sequence Mitigation rules have a lookback period of 10 minutes.
+If you create a rule that one path must be requested before another path and more than 10 minutes elapses between a user requesting each path, the rule will not match.

 ## Availability